Non-abelian Hodge correspondence over singular K\"ahler spaces: Pluri-harmonic metrics on Higgs sheaves over the regular locus

 \begin{lemma}[Stokes formula] Let $(X, \omega )$ be a compact Hermitian space of dimension $n$ and $\Sigma \subset X$ be an analytic subspace of codimension $\geq2$.
 Suppose $\eta$ is a $(2n-1)$-form with $\int_{X\setminus \Sigma}|\eta|_{\omega }^2\frac{\omega ^{n}}{n!}< \infty$.
 Then if $\mathrm{d}\eta$ is integrable, we have $\int_{X}\mathrm{d}\eta=0.$ \end{lemma}

-These lemmas are used to take the roles of three assumptions in \cite{Simpson88} and then we can follow a strategy of \cite{Simpson88} as in \cite[Section 4]{LZZ}.
-The remaining of the proof is a slight modification of \cite[Section 4]{LZZ} to our context.
-We outline the argument for the completeness.
+These lemmas are used to fulfill the roles of three assumptions in \cite{Simpson88} and then we can follow the strategy of \cite{Simpson88} as in \cite[Section 4]{LZZ}.
+The remainder of the proof follows by a slight adaptation of the argument in\cite[Section 4]{LZZ} to our setting.
+We sketch it here for completeness.